Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Follow these steps to create a stable 32°F environment for calibrating your hygrometer:

-- Slowly pour cold distilled water over the ice.
+2. Slowly pour cold distilled water over the ice.
 Add just enough water to fill the gaps between the ice pieces.
-The ice should not float; you want a thick, slushy mixture.
+You want a thick, slushy mixture.

 Checklist for a successful ice bath:

-- Stir before taking your reading to ensure even temperature.
+• Stir before taking your reading to help the temperature equalize.

 Interpreting 32°F Ice Bath Results

-Once your probe has stabilized in the ice bath, check the temperature reading on your hygrometer.
-The correct reading should be exactly 32°F (0°C).
-If your device shows a different value, you need to calculate the offset.
+Once your probe stabilizes in the ice bath, check the temperature reading on your hygrometer.
+A well-made ice bath should land close to 32°F (0°C).
+If your device shows a different value, calculate the offset and record it.

-A properly prepared ice bath should give you a reading within ±0.1°F of 32°F. If you see a larger error, check your procedure.
-Common mistakes include using impure water, having the wrong ice-to-water ratio, or letting the probe touch the container.
+If you see a noticeable error, check your procedure.
+Common mistakes include using impure water, adding too much water, or letting the probe touch the container.

 Common procedural errors:

-If your hygrometer does not read 32°F, calculate the offset:
+If your hygrometer does not read near 32°F, calculate the offset:

 Offset = Target Value − Actual Reading